harryreyesnieva/harryreyesnieva.github.io/projects.md

 Data Manager (PI: Linder)
 Aim: To develop, implement, and evaluate an acute respiratory infection telephone management service at one of the Brigham and Women’s Primary Care Practices.

-**Medical Malpractice and Patient Safety Protocol / Proactive Reducation of Outpatient Malpractice: Increasing Safety, Efficiency, and Satisfaction (The PROMISES Project)**
+**Medical Malpractice and Patient Safety Protocol / Proactive Reducation of Outpatient Malpractice: Improving Safety, Efficiency, and Satisfaction (PROMISES)**
 Agency for Healthcare Research and Quality (AHRQ) 1R18HS019508-01
 Project Manager (PI: Schiff)
 Aim: To test the impact of quality improvement techniques to accomplish innovations and improvements in 3 high risk ambulatory malpractice areas: 1) medication management, 2) test ordering and results management 3) follow-up and referral management.